flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/index.md

 Typical usage is the definition and selection of a flight plan for lateral and vertical navigation during various flight phases.

-After entry or selection of the flight plan and other required performance data into the MCDU, the FMGS generates the climb and descent profiles for departure and arrival, provides automatic airplane guidance, and computes current and predicted progress along the flight plan.
+After entry or selection of the flight plan and other required performance data into the MCDU, the Flight Management Guidance System (FMGS) generates the climb and descent profiles for departure and arrival, provides automatic airplane guidance, and computes current and predicted progress along the flight plan.

 This section describes the MCDU in detail, covering each page and also the standard process for setting up a flight.

-See the [MCDU Setup Procedure](../../beginner-guide/preparing-mcdu.md) in our [Beginner Guide](../../beginner-guide/overview.md).
+Also see the [MCDU Setup Procedure](../../beginner-guide/preparing-mcdu.md) in our [Beginner Guide](../../beginner-guide/overview.md).